QwenLM/Qwen-VL/README.md

 - Qwen-VL: The pre-trained LVLM model uses Qwen-7B as the initialization of the LLM, and [Openclip ViT-bigG](https://github.com/mlfoundations/open_clip) as the initialization of the visual encoder.
 And connects them with a randomly initialized cross-attention layer.
 - Qwen-VL-Chat: A multimodal LLM-based AI assistant, which is trained with alignment techniques.
 Qwen-VL-Chat supports more flexible interaction, such as multiple image inputs, multi-round question answering, and creative capabilities.
   <br>

-## News and Updates
-* ```2023.11.28``` 🏆🏆🏆 Qwen-VL-Plus achieved the best performance in [DOCVQA](https://rrc.cvc.uab.es/?ch=17&com=evaluation&task=1) by using a single model, surpassing GPT4V and PALI-X, without using model ensemble or OCR-pipeline.
-Meanwhile, it is also a general model that can help you analyze and understand various tasks by directly inputting images.
-You can enjoy the new model by directly visiting the multi-modal tab of [web pages](https://qianwen.aliyun.com).
-* ```2023.9.25``` 🚀🚀🚀 We update Qwen-VL-Chat with more robust Chinese instruction-following ability, improved understanding of web pages and table images, and better dialogue performance (Touchstone: CN: 401.2->481.7, EN: 645.2->711.6).
-* ```2023.9.12``` 😃😃😃 We now support finetuning on the Qwen-VL models, including full-parameter finetuning, LoRA and Q-LoRA.
-* ```2023.9.8``` 👍👍👍 Thanks to [camenduru](https://github.com/camenduru) for contributing the wonderful [Colab](https://github.com/camenduru/Qwen-VL-Chat-colab).
-Everyone can use it as a local or online Qwen-VL-Chat-Int4 Demo tutorial on one 12G GPU.
-* ```2023.9.5``` 👏👏👏 Qwen-VL-Chat achieves SOTAs on [MME Benchmark](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models/tree/Evaluation), a comprehensive evaluation benchmark for multimodal large language models.
-It measures both perception and cognition abilities on a total of 14 subtasks.
-* ```2023.9.4``` ⭐⭐⭐ Qwen-VL series achieve SOTAs on [Seed-Bench](https://huggingface.co/spaces/AILab-CVC/SEED-Bench_Leaderboard), a multimodal benchmark of 19K multiple-choice questions with accurate human annotations for evaluating Multimodal LLMs including both image and video understanding.
-* ```2023.9.1``` 🔥🔥🔥 We release the [TouchStone](https://github.com/OFA-Sys/TouchStone) Evaluation, which is a comprehensive assessment of multimodal language models, encompassing not only basic recognition and comprehension but also extending to literary creation.
-By using strong LLMs as judges and converting multimodal information into text.
-* ```2023.8.31``` 🌟🌟🌟 We release the Int4 quantized model for Qwen-VL-Chat, **Qwen-VL-Chat-Int4**, which requires low memory costs but achieves improved inference speed.
-Besides, there is no significant performance degradation on the benchmark evaluation.
-* ```2023.8.22``` 🎉🎉🎉 We release both **Qwen-VL** and **Qwen-VL-Chat** on ModelScope and Hugging Face.
-We also provide a [paper](https://arxiv.org/abs/2308.12966) for more details about the model, including training details and model performance.

 ## Evaluation